Odd and even cycle lengths, minimum degree and chromatic number in graphs

 \begin{thm}(Ma and Ning \cite{MN}) Let $s,t$ be two positive integer.
 If $L_o(G)=\{3,5+2s\}$, then $\chi(G)=\max\{3,w(G)\}$.
 If $L_o(G)=\{3+2t,3+2t+2s\}$, then $\chi(G)=3$. \end{thm}

 Together with the above results, these researchers gave a complete solution to $|L_o(G)|=2$.
-Although it looks very difficult to determine the chromatic number when $|L_o(G)|\geq 3$, it is also interesting to improve Gy\'arf\'as' result for $|L_o(G)|\geq 3$.
+Although it is very difficult to determine the chromatic number when $|L_o(G)|\geq 3$, it is also interesting to improve Gy\'arf\'as' result with smaller clique number.
 In this paper, we first prove the following theorem.

 \begin{thm} Let $G$ be a 2-connected non-bipartite graph with $\delta(G)\geq 2k$ and $k\geq 3$.
 Then $|L_o(G)|\geq k$.
 Moreover, if $|L_o(G)|=k$, then $2|L_o(G)|+1=\ell_o(G)$, and either $K_{2k+1}\ss G$ or $\chi(G)\leq 2k$. \end{thm}